Chapter 5. COM Servers

 correct license key.

-The template parameter to CComClassFactory2<license>
+The template parameter to CComClassFactory2<license> must implement the

 following static functions: